ivicanikolicsg/model_provenance_testing/README.md

 ```

 # Advanced options
-The tester supports some options (e.g. adjusting number of prompts, device used for inference, ...), check `--help` for extensive list.
+The tester supports more advanced options (e.g. adjusting number of prompts, device used for inference, ...), check `--help` for extensive list.